 5 Simple Steps to Grow Your Company

-Tom, owner of a $5 million per year company in Florida, was burning out.
-Sure his business was successful, generating $1 million per year in profit, but he was working 80 hours a week, missing his family, hurting his health, and damaging his marriage.
+Tom, owner of a $5 million per year company in Florida, sure his business was successful, generating $1 million per year in profit, but he was working 80 hours a week, missing his family, hurting his health, and damaging his marriage.

 Tom was torn between his desire to see his business succeed, and being present with the important people in his life.
-Feel familiar?
+Sound familiar?

 Too many business owners think they must make a choice between growing their business and having a life.
 But this is inaccurate, old-school thinking.